-- (a) A Council member shall hold office for a term beginning at noon on the first Tuesday of December next following the election of the Council member and ending at noon on the first Tuesday of December in the fourth year thereafter, or until a successor is qualified. - (b) No Council member may serve more than two (2) consecutive four-year terms. - (c) For purposes of Subsection (b) of this Section, a Council member who has served two (2) or more years of a term shall be considered to have served one (1) full term.
+- (a) A Council member shall hold office for a term beginning at noon on the first Tuesday of December next following the election of the Council member and ending at noon on the first Tuesday of December in the fourth year thereafter, or until a successor is qualified. - (b) A Council member may serve multiple terms, provided that a maximum of two (2) four-year terms may be served consecutively. - (c) For purposes of Subsection (b) of this Section, a Council member who has served two (2) or more years of a term shall be considered to have served one (1) full term.
 An appointed Council member who serves less than a two-year term shall be considered, solely for purposes Subsection (b) of this Section, not to have served that full term to which they were appointed as a Council member.